 How should this medicine be used?

-Didanosine comes as extended-release (long-acting) capsules and a solution (liquid) to be taken by mouth on an empty stomach, 30 minutes before or 2 hours after eating.
-The extended-release capsules are usually taken once a day.
-The liquid is usually taken once or twice a day.
-Try to take didanosine around the same time(s) every day.
+Didanosine comes as extended-release (long-acting) capsules and as an oral solution (liquid) to take by mouth.
+The oral solution is usually taken once or twice a day 30 minutes before or 2 hours after eating.
+The extended-release capsules are usually taken once a day on an empty stomach.
+Take didanosine around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take didanosine exactly as directed.
 Do not take more or less of it, or take it more often than prescribed by your doctor.

 If you are using the extended-release capsules, swallow them whole; do not split, chew, crush, break, or dissolve them.
 Tell your doctor if you are unable to swallow the extended-release capsules whole.

-If you are using the solution, you should shake it well before each use to mix the medication evenly.
+If you are taking the oral solution, you should shake it well before each use to mix the medication evenly.
 Use a dose-measuring spoon or cup to measure the correct amount of liquid for each dose, not a regular household spoon.